-- 1. Short and long-term effect of the proposed activities. - 2.
+- 1. Short and long-term effect of the proposed activities.
+In particular, applications aimed at changing a situation through the means of advocacy, with a potential benefit for larger groups of key populations, will be valued. - 2.
 Expected impact of the proposed activities: the emergency situation is likely to be improved after the grants ends. - 3.
 Budget is clear and reasonable and the demonstrated need for items is clearly indicated. - 4.
 Capacity to implement the proposed activities. - 5.
 Reach of the proposed activities.